-You’re likely to encounter a range of policy limitations, exclusions and conditions when buying commercial truck insurance, including:
+You’re likely to encounter a range of policy limitations, exclusions and conditions when buying commercial truck insurance.

 - Collision limits.
-If your truck is totaled, your insurer will pay up to a maximum amount to replace your truck — typically the actual cash value.
-This amount represents the depreciated value of your truck, not necessarily what you paid for it or how much you’ll pay to replace it.
+If your truck is totaled, your insurer will pay up to a maximum amount to replace your truck, which is not necessarily what you paid for it or how much you’ll pay to replace it.

 - Rental reimbursement limitations.
-Rental reimbursement pays for a rental while your truck is repaired after an accident.
-But it generally covers with a maximum daily amount and number of days it reimburses you for.
+Rental reimbursement can be limited to a maximum daily amount and number of days it reimburses you for.